 The biceps extends from the shoulder to the elbow and allows us to move our elbow and shoulder joints.
 The bicep has strong tendons that attach muscle to bones.
-The bicep tendon can tear at the elbow can be partial or complete.
+The bicep tendon can tear at the elbow or shoulder.
+Tearing can be partial or complete.

 Accidents, trauma (such as falls) and sports injuries can cause a bicep tendon tear.
-In some situations, the tendon tears in the gym setting during a weights session.
+In some situations, the bicep tendon can tear in the gym setting during a weights session.

 Pain in the front of the arm is common.
 Loss of power of the biceps can also occur.
 Other symptoms include: